Confined and deconfined chaos in classical spin systems: Central spin model with XX interactions

 \subsection{Decay of autocorrelators}

-Our data shows that the perturbed central spin model at zero energy relaxes on a timescale inversely proportional to the perturbation strength, \( \Tmelt, \Tth \propto \vert\delta\vert^{-1} \).
+The perturbed central spin model at zero energy relaxes on a timescale inversely proportional to the perturbation strength, \( \Tmelt, \Tth \propto \vert\delta\vert^{-1} \).
 The decay of the autocorrelator of $O=\tau_0$ is illustrated in \autoref{fig:centralspin_cspec}, which shows excellent scaling collapses of both the autocorrelator and the spectral function in the insets.
-Similarly, other observables decay on a timescale proportional to $\vert\delta\vert^{-1}$ as shown in see \aref{app:non_conserved_observables}.
+Similarly, other observables decay on a timescale proportional to $\vert\delta\vert^{-1}$, as shown in \aref{app:non_conserved_observables}.

 The observed scaling is faster than anticipated; standard perturbative arguments predict $\Tmelt, \Tth \propto \delta^{-2}$, which holds for the Ishimori chain.
-In \aref{app:lower_bound}, we prove that for conserved quantities which have a non-singular Poisson bracket with the Hamiltonian, \(\Tth \propto \vert\delta\vert^{-1}\) is the fastest possible scaling of the thermalization.
-We note, however, that this proof does not directly apply to $\tau_0$ because its equations of motion have a singularity.
+In \aref{app:lower_bound}, we prove that for quantities which have a non-singular Poisson bracket with the Hamiltonian, \(\Tth \propto \vert\delta\vert^{-1}\) is the fastest possible scaling of the thermalization.
+We note, however, that this proof does not directly apply to $\tau_0$ because its equations of motion have singularities.